 The Customer and Site Details (Monthly) listing is to be refreshed after the end of the calendar month by Users.
 Users must FTP the refreshed files to AEMO.
 AEMO will provide a secure location for each file that enables Users to directly place the file in a secure location to which the relevant all Users has Market Information Bulletin Board (MIBB) access privileges that require a username and password.

+This file is to be provided in CSV format.
 The following file naming convention is to be used:

 SAGAS_CUSTOMERSITEDETAILSMONTHLY_OriginatorID_RecipientID_CCYYMMDDHHmmSS